abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

     title: We work with all kinds of organisations
     subtitle: >-
       We help ambitious public and private sector organisations, and understand the very different challenges they face.
-Our values are consistent across all.
+Wherever we work, we bring our deep expertise to help in your specific context.
     pricing_plans:
       - title: Enterprise
         subtitle: ''